Goodmorningpeople/go-web-example/README.md

 This project is technically production ready and is mostly optimized, though I would recommend you just use this project as the basic framework for a more advanced Go web application.

 Project package details -
-chi package (https://github.com/go-chi/chi) is used for the router nosurf (https://github.com/justinas/nosurf) is used for CSRF protection scs (https://github.com/alexedwards/scs) is used for session management
+chi package (https://github.com/go-chi/chi) is used for the router, nosurf (https://github.com/justinas/nosurf) is used for CSRF protection ,scs (https://github.com/alexedwards/scs) is used for session management